giantswarm/docs/src/content/meta/glossary.md

 ## Workload cluster

-The customer platform teams can define several clusters where the developers can run their applications based on different requirements like location (Ireland, US, China), stage (dev, staging, production) or isolation (payments, ecommerce).
+The customer platform teams can define several clusters where the developers can run their applications based on different requirements, such as location (Ireland, US, China), stage (development, staging, production), or isolation (payments, e-commerce).